 Also, you can use it in high temperatures which is a common thing in petroleum refining.

-Power generation especially hydroelectricity require continuous running of the turbines.
+Power generation especially hydroelectricity requires the continuous running of the turbines.

 The working environment of the turbines frequently needs filtration.

-Shutting down your turbines means that there will no be power generation.
+Shutting down your turbines means that there will not be power generation.

-To ensure effectiveness and efficiency in the power generation, you can use sintered metal filters.
+To ensure effectiveness and efficiency in power generation, you can use sintered metal filters.

 These filters are useful in power generation by allowing filtration of the water in the turbines.

-They don’t corrode with the water meaning that you can use it for a long time.
+They don’t corrode with the water meaning that you can use them for a long time.

 Another area of application for the sintered metal filter is in the production of various gases.

 The sintered metal filter is useful since they don’t react with the gases and the fact that you can use them in a different environment.